-I’m always adding titles, both for older and newer movies, to my Master List of reel librarian movies.
+I am always adding titles, both for older and newer movies, to my Master List of reel librarian movies.
 Friends and family members also often send me titles of movies or trailer they see with library or librarian scenes in them.
-Sometimes I’m excited about seeing a new reel librarian movie… other times, I am not excited.
+Sometimes I’m excited about seeing a new reel librarian movie… other times, I’m not.

 First up, an upcoming movie release that I am excited about, The Public.
 I first came across this movie a couple of months ago, when more than one friend tagged me in Facebook when sharing the trailer.
 The film is set in a public library (it was filmed in and around the Cincinnati Public Library) and focuses on the very real and interconnected issues of social services for homeless persona and public libraries.
 Which members of the public does a public library truly serve?
 The film stars some very big names, including Estevez as well as Christian Slater, Alec Baldwin, Gabrielle Union, and Jeffrey Wright, among others.

 The film premiered in January at the Santa Barbara Film Festival, but no official release date has been announced (yet).